skhatiri/Aerialist/README.md

 Hence, Aerialist models a UAV test case with the following set of *test properties* and uses a *yaml* structure to describe the test.

-- Drone: physical and software configurations of the UAV model, including all [Autopilot parameters](https://docs.px4.io/main/en/advanced_config/parameter_reference.html) and configuration files (e.g., mission plan) required to setup the drone for the test.
+- Drone: Software configurations of the UAV model, including all [Autopilot parameters](https://docs.px4.io/main/en/advanced_config/parameter_reference.html) and configuration files (e.g., mission plan) required to setup the drone for the test.

-- Environment: Simulation settings such as the used simulator, simulation world (e.g., surface material, UAV’s initial position), surrounding objects (e.g., obstacles size, position), weather condition (e.g., wind, lighting), etc.
+- Environment: Simulation settings such as the used simulator, physics of the simulated UAV, simulation world (e.g., surface material, UAV’s initial position), surrounding objects (e.g., obstacles size, position), weather condition (e.g., wind, lighting), etc.

 - Commands: Timestamped external commands from the ground control station (GCS) or the remote controller (RC) to the UAV during the flight (e.g, change  flight mode, go in a specific direction, enter mission mode).